diegotty/obsidian_vault/year 3, semester 1/multicore/03 - MPI.md

 | MPI_BYTE           |                      |
 | MPI_PACKED         |                      |

-## message matching
-a message is successfully received if:
+a message is **successfully** received if:
 - `recv_type = send_type`
 - `recv_buf_sz >= send_buf_sz`

-a received can get a message withouth knowing:
+also, a  receiver can get a message withouth knowing:
 - the amount of data in the message
 - the sender of the message (`MPI_ANY_SOURCE`)
 - the tag of the message (`MPI_ANY_TAG`)
 ## issue with send and receive
+the exact behaviour of send and receive functions is determined by the MPI implementation, but !! even if you nkow your MPI implementation, stick to what the defined standard says ! don’t make implementation-specific assumptions, otherwise code will not be portable
-- **send**: when the send function returns, i  have no idea if the message got delivered successfully, if the message was sent at all or its still in the sender’s process. however, after sending the message, i can alter the things in buffer that was sent (as MPI guarantees that by like making a copy or smn)

-mpi has a buffer where it stores messages that were sent but still not receveid by anyone (nobody called the receive funciton with the matching parameters)
+- **send**: when the send function returns, the sender does not know  if the message got delivered successfully, or if the message was sent at all. it doesn’t even know if its still in its memory, waiting to be sent. **however**, after the send function returns, the sender can alter the content of the buffer sent, as MPI guarantees the message will not be lost (MPI has a buffer where it stores **some** messages that were sent but still not received by anyone (as nobody called the receive function with the matching parameters)
-- this cant be done with very big messages
+	- however, this cant be done with very big messages, and in that cases, it behaves differerntly:
 	- to fix this, mpi asks the received if it is ready to receive the message. during this period of time, the send può essere bloccante (ma può essere bloccante anche se è piccola)

 so if two processes send to each other at the same time, if the send is bloccante, then deadlock happens the only assumption we can make is that if the send returns, we can alter the buffer’s content